Empirical spectral processes for stationary state space models: Introduction

 In the context of stationary time series, numerous estimators and testing procedures are based on the periodogram, the empirical version of the spectral density (see \cite{Brockwell:Davis:1991,Brillinger,Grenander:Rosenblatt,Priestley:1981}).
 Typical examples for estimators are the Whittle estimator for a parametric model and the empirical estimator of the spectral distribution function.
 Classical goodness-of-fit tests for the spectral distribution function are the Grenander-Rosenblatt and the Cram\'er-von Mises test statistic.
 They have in common that they have representations as functionals of empirical spectral processes which are based on weighted integrated periodograms.
 Therefore, to construct confidence bands for these estimators and asymptotic test statistics the asymptotic behavior of the empirical spectral process is required.

 In this paper, we derive the asymptotic behavior of the empirical spectral process for a low-frequency sampled $m$-dimensional stationary state space process $Y=(Y_t)_{t\geq 0}$ which is driven by a $d$-dimensional Lévy process $(L_t)_{t\geq 0}$.
 A Lévy process $L=(L_t)_{t \geq 0}$ is a stochastic process with stationary and independent increments satisfying $L_0=0$ almost surely and having continuous in probability sample paths.
-Then a continuous-time linear state space model with $A\in \R^{N\times N}$, $B\in \R^{N\times d}$, $C\in \R^{m\times N}$ is defined by
+Then a continuous-time linear state space model with $A\in \R^{r\times r}$, $B\in \R^{r\times d}$, $C\in \R^{m\times r}$ is defined by

 In particular, any multivariate continuous-time ARMA (MCARMA) process has a representation as a state space model (\cite{Marquardt:Stelzer:2007}).
 They are applied in diversified fields as, e.g., in signal processing, systems and control, high frequency financial econometrics and financial mathematics.
+In particular, a continuous-time state space model sampled discretely is a discrete-time state space model with strong white noise and an ARMA process with a weak white noise (\cite{Thornton:Chambers:2017}).